 Reopen for Public Worship but not normal yet

-Following the Prime Minister’s announcement, churches can reopen for worship in July.
+Since Monday 6th July, we’ve reopened for worship.
 This is wonderful news.
 How good it will be to start coming back to be physically with each other once again!
-The Diocese and the Government have not yet issued specific advice for churches (that would have been too helpful!) and so I am unable to tell you exactly how this will look but I will try my best in this letter to predict what that advice will say and how we will implement it.
 We will be keeping two metres distance in our churches but this does not include distancing from the people you live with.
+Hand sanitiser is provided as you enter and leave the Church.

 The first week of Masses will be at the following times, which will be the pattern going forward: